nextflow-io/website/content/blog/2015/introducing-nextflow-console.md

 The results area (the bottom yellow box) will show the executed code's output.

-At the top you will find the menu bar (not shown in this picture) and the actions toolbar that allows you to open, save, execute (etc.) the code under test.
+At the top you will find the menu bar (not shown in this picture) and the actions toolbar that allows you to open, save, execute (etc.) the code been tested.

-As a practical execution example simply copy and paste the following piece of code in the console editor box:
+As a practical execution example, simply copy and paste the following piece of code in the console editor box:

     echo true